RIVeR-Lab/BOOST/README.md

 # BOOST
-Multi-Agent Mission Concept for Battery Optimized Onsite Swapping Technology (BOOST)
+Battery-Swapping Multi-Agent System for Sustained Operation of Large Planetary Fleets
 # Where Software Is

 `/hubbot_software/`